eBay/EBNObservable/Documentation.md

 ## Minutiae
 * Setting a property to the same value it currently has will not cause observers to fire.
 For properties of object type, uses pointer comparison and not `isEqual:` to determine equality.
 * Observable is designed to work with ARC exclusively, and it requires iOS 6.
-* Observable has several asserts for programmer errors and places that may need improvement.
+* Observable tries to keep asserts to a minimum, but it has several asserts for programmer errors and places that may need improvement.
 One such place is that we only currently work with a few types of struct properties.
-Every struct property needs to be special cased.
+Every struct property type needs to be special cased.
 * Observable can interoperate with Apple's KVO.
 Both systems can observe the same property of the same object without interfering with each other.

 # Observable Collections Reference #